Best Wear OS watch 2025

 Reasons to avoid

-The OnePlus Watch 2 isn't without its challenges, as we noted in our review, but the upside is considerable for this good-looking Wear OS watch.
-Its dual-chip design is unique in that it delivers the power and versatility of Wear OS with the efficiency that comes with RTOS, an older interface that focuses on background tasks.
+As we noted in our review, the OnePlus Watch 2 isn't without its challenges, but the upside is considerable for this good-looking Wear OS watch.
+Its dual-chip design is unique in that it delivers the power and versatility of Wear OS with the efficiency of RTOS, an older interface that focuses on background tasks.
 There's only one size and no LTE variant, but there's no doubt the Watch 2 will look good on any wrist.

 While the entire software layout feels generally intuitive — especially given how nicely Wear OS and RTOS integrate — it's odd that OnePlus would choose not to incorporate the digital crown more into navigating things onscreen.
-It may have a large AMOLED display, but the crown is conveniently positioned to scroll up and down as well.
-Notifications come through smoothly except when they don't make it to the watch.
-These are fixable points via software updates, so hopefully, OnePlus will work out the kinks and improve what an already solid smartwatch is.
+It may have a large AMOLED display, but the crown is conveniently positioned to scroll up and down.
+The Notifications perform smoothly, except when they don't make it to the watch.
+OnePlus can fix these points through software updates.
+But all we can do is wait and hope for the best: OnePlus deals with the kinks and improves what an already solid smartwatch is.

 Attribute | Quick look | Score |